cat-dev-null/StarNet/README.md

 A Starbound multiplayer network.

-## Technical Info

-**How does it work?**

-It's basically IRC, for Starbound.
+Think IRC, but for Starbound.
 The goal is to enable MMO-style gameplay with thousands of players in the same universe.
-There are a number of lightweight load-balancers that handle connections directly, and that facilitate communication with a number of game servers.
-Each game server runs some number of planets and plays host to several users.
-These servers can run on the stock Starbound server software, or potentially third party servers if anyone ever writes some.
-The load balancers (StarNet servers, that's what this repo is) are responsible for delegating planets to servers based on their ability to cope with the load, and they handle a few other things.
-Distributing between load balancers is a simple DNS round-robin.

-Things to think about:

-* Redundancy, where do we keep planets when servers go down?
-* Who gets to run a server?
-* What happens to malicious nodes?
+There are a number of lightweight orchestrators (this repository is that software) in the network.
+When a player connects to the universe, they are assigned an orchestrator by means of a DNS round-robin.
+That orchestrator then connects them to a server (as a proxy).
+Servers manage one or more star systems.
+They are selected by the orchestrators with respect to their current load when a new star system needs to be assigned.

+Orchestrators are responsible for:

+* All connections go through an orchestrator
+* Moving players between servers and star systems
+* Chat between star systems
+* A few other things

+Each server can be run by the official server software, or (presumably) any alternatives, if alternatives are ever written.
+In a perfect world, anyone can contribute a server to the network, but I'm not sure about how that would work out.